tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 I want to thank the entire WINST departement, and especially all the lecturers I had through my bachelor and master eduction at Ghent University.
 One should not admit to having favorites, but I do want to explicitly thank a few people not previously mentioned---_Felix Van der Jeugt_, _Nico Van Cleemput_, and _Jan Goedgebeur_.

-I would also like to thank the people who mean a great deal to me in a nonprofessional capacity, my friends and family.
+I would also like to thank the people who mean a great deal to me in a no professional capacity, my friends and family.

 // Vrienden: Jorg, Max, Wout, Kieran, Jasper, Michiel, the maestro Tibo, Alex, Nicole, Christine I want to thank Bachachus for being such an amazing and inseperable group of friends, thank you _Jorg_, _Max_, _Wout_, _Kieran_ and _Jasper_.